alisaifee/coredis/docs/source/handbook/pubsub.rst

     # back to the connection pool when the context manager exits.

-If desired unsubscription can also be done explicitly by calling :meth:`~coredis.commands.PubSub.unsubscribe` for channels and :meth:`~coredis.commands.PubSub.punsubscribe` for patterns.
+If desired unsubscription can also be done explicitly by calling :meth:`~coredis.patterns.pubsub.PubSub.unsubscribe` for channels and :meth:`~coredis.patterns.pubsub.PubSub.punsubscribe` for patterns.

 In the following example if any of the channels that the client was initially subscribed to contain a ``STOP`` message the consumer will unsubscribe from the channel and continue